It’s not just a case of the Mondays.

 Source: Neil Patel

 So why do employees start to feel cynical, ineffective, and depleted?
-The Gallup survey mentioned above concluded that burnout doesn’t happen just because employees can’t handle challenging workloads; it’s more strongly correlated with how someone is managed.
+The Gallup survey mentioned above concluded that burnout doesn’t happen just because employees can’t handle challenging workloads.
+Instead, burnout is more strongly correlated with management.

-As a manager, it’s your job to provide solutions to all three of the elements of burnout, each of which requires specific tools.
+As a manager, you can provide solutions to all three of the elements of burnout, each of which requires specific tools.
 But to help an employee in danger of burning out, you first have to recognize that they’re in trouble.

 Spot the Signs of Burnout